aurioldegbelo/geod2023-pages/README.md

 # geod2023-pages
-Repository to visualize demos of the geod2023 course as webpages (SoSe 2023)
+Repository to see demos of the geod2023 course as webpages (SoSe 2023)